Matt115A/uht-tooling/README.md

 This code is set up do that configs and data are found in data/.../, where ... depends on the script that you care to run.
 Likewise, results are saved to results/.../

+**All major scripts now generate detailed log files in their respective results/.../ directories.
+These logs capture all major steps, errors, and outputs, making it easier to debug and trace your runs.**

 The currently available commands are:

 	make nextera_primers